mvessalico/GettingAndCleaningDataCourseProject/codebook.md

 **Direction**: Either X, Y, or Z. Indicates the direction of the signal from the 3-axial accelerometer and gyroscope.

-*Units*: Accelerometer values are measured in standard gravity units 'g'.
+**Units**: Accelerometer values are measured in standard gravity units 'g'.
 Gyroscope values are measured in radians/second.
 All features are normalized and bounded within [-1,1].

-Examples:
+**Examples**:
 timeDomain_BodyAcceleration_Mean_Y
 freqDomain_BodyGyro_StdDev_X
 freqDomain_BodyAccelerationJerk_MeanFreq_Z